ufechner7/ufechner7.github.io/_posts/2022-08-18-installing-julia.md

 ### Windows
 Please download and install Julia as explained [here](https://julialang.org/downloads/) .
-Choose the 64-bit (installer).
-Make sure to check the option "Add julia to path" when running the installer.
+Choose the "64-bit (installer)".
+Make sure to check the option "Add Julia to path" when running the installer.
-For advanced users it is suggested also to install [git for Windows](https://gitforwindows.org/) which also includes the `bash` command line interface, which is very useful for small automation tasks.
+For advanced users it is suggested also to install [git for Windows](https://gitforwindows.org/) which also includes the `bash` command line interface, very useful for small automation tasks.
 The git version control system keeps track of the changes of your files and allows SW development in a team.

 It is suggested to launch Julia from the command line, using either the "Windows command prompt" or "bash" by typing `julia` or `julia --project` (if you work with projects).
 If you never used a command prompt before, read the [Beginners Guide](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/).